mobile-os-dku-cis-mse/2024-os-hw2/README.md

 2. enhance it to support multiple consumers.

-3. Make consumer(s) to gather some statistics of the given text in the file.
+3. Make consumer(s) to gather some statistics of the given text file.
 Basically, count the number of each alphabet character in the line. char_stat.c can be a hint for gathering statistics.
 At the end of execution, you should print out the statistics of the entire text.
 Beat the fastest execution, maximizing the concurrency!

-To run a program, you may give filename to read and # of producers and # of consumers.
+To run a program, you may give a filename to read and # of producers and # of consumers.
-In case of single producer, 2 consumers, reading 'sample file'; you may need to execute your program by ./prod_cons ./sample 1 2
+In the case of a single producer, two consumers, reading 'sample file'; you may need to execute your program by ./prod_cons ./sample 1 2

-You can download some example input source code from the link: [https://mobile-os.dankook.ac.kr/data/FreeBSD9-orig.tar] or
+You can download some example input source code from the link: [http://mobile-os.dankook.ac.kr/data/FreeBSD9-orig.tar] or
 you can use /opt/FreeBSD9-orig.tar from our server.

-Please make some document so that I can follow to build/compile and run the code.
+Please make a document so that I can follow it to build/compile and run the code.
-It would be better if the document includes some introduction and some important implementation details or your program structure.
+It would be better if the document included an introduction and some important implementation details of your program structure.

+To measure the execution time, consider using clock_gettime() or gettimeofday().

-htop is a program that shows threads execution in the system.
+htop is a program that shows the execution of threads in the system.

-Measure & compare of execution time for different # of threads
+Measure & compare the execution time for different # of threads

 Happy hacking!
 Seehwan